-1900 Birthday of legendary Broadway producer and director Jed Harris (1900-1979), who will present The Royal Family, Broadway, Our Town, The Heiress and The Crucible.
-Also said to be the mode for Oscar Jaffe in Twentieth Century.
+1900 Birthday of legendary Broadway producer and director Jed Harris (1900-1979), who presents The Royal Family, Broadway, Our Town, The Heiress, and The Crucible.
+He is said to be the model for Oscar Jaffe in Twentieth Century.

 1953 Wouldn't you just guess that My Sister Eileen moved into a Wonderful Town?
-Based on Ruth McKenney's short stories, this musical comedy stars Rosalind Russell.
-The book is by Joseph Fields and Jerome Chodorov, with a score by Leonard Bernstein and lyrics provided by Betty Comden and Adolph Green.
-There will be 559 performances and the show will win the Tony Award as Best Musical.
+Based on Ruth McKenney's short stories, the musical comedy stars Rosalind Russell.
+The book is by Joseph Fields and Jerome Chodorov, with a score by Leonard Bernstein, and lyrics provided by Betty Comden and Adolph Green.
+There are 559 performances and it wins the Tony Award for Best Musical.

-1999 One of Harold Pinter's earliest works, The Hothouse, opens tonight at the Atlantic Theater Company.
-A nameless government institution and its sometimes bumbling, sometimes sinister bureaucrats are the subject of this comedic revival.
-Starring are several of the Atlantic Theater Company members, Kate Blumberg, Larry Bryggman and Jordan Lage, and guest artists Patrick Breen, Stephen Mendillo and Liam O'Brien.
+1999 One of Harold Pinter's earliest works, The Hothouse, opens at the Atlantic Theater Company.
+A nameless government institution and its sometimes bumbling, sometimes sinister bureaucrats are the subject of the comedic revival.
+Starring are several of the Atlantic Theater Company members, Kate Blumberg, Larry Bryggman, and Jordan Lage, and guest artists Patrick Breen, Stephen Mendillo, and Liam O'Brien.
 Founding company member Karen Kohlhaas stages.

-1999 Also tonight, the premiere of a new Tennessee Williams play is definitely an event—especially when the play has gone unproduced since 1938.
-After a showing at the Royal National Theatre in London, Not About Nightingales had its American premiere at the Alley Theatre in Houston.
-Written early in Williams' career, this expose of brutal prison life has Corin Redgrave overseeing as the warden Boss Whalen.
-Redgrave will be making his second Broadway appearance in thirty-five years.
+1999 The premiere of a new Tennessee Williams play is definitely an event—especially when the play has gone unproduced since 1938.
+After a showing at the National Theatre in London, Not About Nightingales had its American premiere at the Alley Theatre in Houston.
+Written early in Williams' career, the expose of brutal prison life has Corin Redgrave overseeing as the warden Boss Whalen.
 Trevor Nunn directs this production at the Circle in the Square Theatre.

-2005 Dodgers Costumes, the thatrical costume rental concern that operated under a variety of names during its 142-year history and owned more than half a million items, announces it is going out of business.
-The collection will subsequently be purchased by Costume World Inc. of Deerfield Beach, Florida, and be relocated to that state.
+2005 Dodgers Costumes, the theatrical costume rental concern that operated under a variety of names during its 142-year history and owned more than half a million items, announces it is going out of business.
+The collection is subsequently purchased by Costume World Inc. of Deerfield Beach, Florida, and be relocated to that state.

-2006 Darren McGavin, who played a memorable collection of gruff, worldly-wise and unmistakably American characters over a six-decade career on stage and film, including Starbuck in the original The Rainmaker, dies at age 83 at a Los Angeles hospital.
+2006 Darren McGavin, who played a memorable collection of gruff, worldly-wise, and unmistakably American characters over a six-decade career on stage and film, including Starbuck in the original The Rainmaker, dies at age 83.

 2015 Ralph Fiennes stars in a new production of George Bernard Shaw's Man and Superman, opening at the National Theatre in London.